simonsobs/soconda/docs/docs/install.md

 ## Customizing an Environment

-When running `soconda.sh`, the system configuration to use can be specified with the `-c` option.
-This should be the name of the configuration subdirectory with the "config" top-level directory.
-If not specified, the "default" config is used.
-If you want to dramatically change the package versions / content of an `soconda` stack, just load the existing `base` conda environment, copy one of the configs to a new name and edit the three lists of packages (`packages_[conda|pip|local].txt`) to exclude certain packages or add extras.
+If you want to dramatically change the package versions / content of an `soconda` stack, just load the existing `base` conda environment and edit the three lists of packages (`packages_[conda|pip|local].txt`) to exclude certain packages or add extras.
 Then install it as usual.

 ## Deleting an Environment

 The `soconda` environments are self contained and you can delete them by removing the path or (if using a name), removing the `<base dir>/envs/<name of env>` directory.
-You can optionally delete the modulefile and the versioned pip local directory in your home directory.
+You can optionally delete the modulefile and the pip local directory in your home directory.

 ## Advanced Details